AP Chemistry

 Log-in/Sign-up to RegisterTuition: $925 through July 1; $950 effective July 2

-WebAssign Platform: I deliver my AP Chemistry course using Cengage’s WebAssign, the same platform used by more than 3,500 colleges and universities.
-I’ve customized every assignment, so students receive multiple submissions, helpful hints, clear explanations, and full solutions after they’ve worked through a problem.
-WebAssign automatically grades the problem sets and lab follow‑ups, giving students instant feedback on every assignment.
-WebAssign includes a secure, automatically updated gradebook that students and parents can check anytime.
-This gives families a clear, up‑to‑date picture of progress throughout the year without waiting for periodic reports.
-During the year, I get to know students through the work they do and the questions they ask, which allows me to write strong, specific recommendations when needed.
+WebAssign: I deliver my AP Chemistry course using Cengage’s WebAssign, the same platform used by more than 3,500 colleges and universities.
+I’ve customized every assignment so students receive multiple submissions, helpful hints, clear explanations, and full solutions after they’ve worked through a problem.
+The system automatically grades problem sets and lab follow‑ups, giving students instant feedback on every assignment.
+It also includes a secure, always‑current gradebook that students and parents can check anytime, giving families a clear picture of progress throughout the year.

 - Assignments: Each unit includes assignments that help students build understanding through supported practice.
 Students receive multiple submissions, instant feedback, and explanations of missed problems so they can learn from mistakes and strengthen their understanding.